traction-project/traction-project.github.io/content/_index.md

 +++

 {{< leader >}}
   This wiki presents the **TRACTION toolset**, which is a collection of software applications for co-creation, dissemination, streaming, viewing and storing opera content.
 The TRACTION toolset has been developed and tested in the [**TRACTION project**](https://traction-project.eu), which provides a bridge between opera professionals and specific communities at risk of exclusion based on trials, understood as experimental attempts, to foster an effective community dialogue between diverse individuals and collectives.
+Find out more about the operas, co-creation and TRACTION by visiting our new website [**co-art.eu**](https://co-art.eu).
 {{< /leader >}}

 ---